The Morning Briefing: Inside the First Hour of a Top Hotel GM's Day

 The general manager of a two-hundred-room city hotel in central London starts her day at 5:45am.
 Not because the role demands it, but because the hour between arriving at the property and the first team member showing up at 6:30 is, she says, the most valuable time in her working week.

 She walks every floor.
 She checks the overnight log.
-She reviews the arrivals list for the day with fresh eyes, flagging anything that deserves a personal touch—returning guests, anniversary notes, anyone whose previous stay had a complaint that was resolved.
+She reviews the arrivals list for the day with fresh eyes, flagging anything that deserves a personal touch, returning guests, anniversary notes, anyone whose previous stay had a complaint that was resolved.
 By the time her heads of department arrive for the morning briefing, she already knows more about the day ahead than most of them.

 This is not unusual among the best operators in the industry.
-Across a range of conversations with general managers in London, Singapore, New York, and Dubai, a consistent pattern emerges: the leaders who generate the highest guest satisfaction scores, the strongest team retention, and the most sustainable commercial performance share a set of pre-nine habits that distinguish them from their peers.
+Across a range of conversations with general managers in London, Singapore, New York, and Doha, a consistent pattern emerges: the leaders who generate the highest guest satisfaction scores, the strongest team retention, and the most sustainable commercial performance share a set of pre-nine habits that distinguish them from their peers.

 The second habit is reading the data before making any decisions.
 RevPAR performance versus the competitive set.
 Occupancy for the next seven days.
 Any operational metrics that have shifted significantly from the prior week.
 Leaders who arrive at the morning briefing having already reviewed these numbers ask better questions and make faster decisions than those who encounter the data for the first time in the room.

-The third is a brief, deliberate mental exercise that takes different forms with different managers but has the same essential structure: naming one thing that could be meaningfully better today than it was yesterday.
+The third habit is a brief, deliberate mental exercise that takes different forms with different managers but has the same essential structure: naming one thing that could be meaningfully better today than it was yesterday.
 Not a systemic transformation.
 One specific thing.
 A training touchpoint for a team member who struggled yesterday.
 A guest communication that could be more personal.
 A process that slipped last week and needs reinforcement.

 The briefing itself, in the best-run properties, lasts no more than twenty minutes.
 It covers overnight incidents, the day's key arrivals and departures, any operational priorities that cut across departments, and a single focus for the team.
 It ends with enough time before the shift peak for department heads to brief their own teams.